TXNM Energy, Inc. research snapshot

 Industry trend

-TXNM is exposed to growing electricity demand from data centers, electrification, and population growth in the Southwest US.
-However, as a regulated utility, revenue growth is capped by rate case outcomes and approved capital spending plans.
+TXNM is exposed to growing electricity demand from data centers, electrification, and population growth in the Southwest US, with new all-time system peaks reported this summer.
+However, as a regulated utility, revenue growth is capped by rate case outcomes and approved capital spending plans, and the Blackstone deal overhangs the equity.

 Valuation and margin of safety

-The current price embeds a full acquisition premium.
-Margin of safety is near zero for the deal-closing scenario and negative for the deal-failure scenario.
-The risk-reward profile favors waiting for clarity or a wider discount to the deal price.
+The current price embeds a large acquisition premium, with roughly 5.7% upside to the $61.25 deal price as of the July 31 close.
+Margin of safety is thin for the deal-closing scenario and negative for the deal-failure scenario.
+The risk-reward profile favors waiting for regulatory clarity or a wider discount to the deal price.

 Source-backed data